 General purposes of

-To provide information on all areas of child development, to help parents use positive discipline and guidance techniques, to increase parent-child communication, to teach parents how to work with groups of preschool children, to promote awareness of individual differences and needs, to offer parents greater self-awareness, to help parents develop a parenting style congruent with their values and the individual needs of their children, to develop positive family relationships, to increase awareness of professional and community resources.
+To provide information on all areas of child development, to help parents use positive discipline and guidance techniques, to increase parent-child communication, to teach parents how to work with groups of children, to promote awareness of individual differences and needs, to offer parents greater self-awareness, to help parents develop a parenting style congruent with their values and the individual needs of their children, to develop positive family relationships, to increase awareness of professional and community resources.

 3 days a week $310 a month

 REGISTER FOR THE FALL Play Pod for Homeschooling families by contacting a parent already enrolled in the Pod.

 Participate one day per week (workday)

 Approximately once a month (on a non-workday) supervise children as a “lunch duty” parent while others attend parent education.

 Other additional participation requirements are stated in the Heart to Hearts Parent Handbook